dchristian3188/HideWindowsExplorerDrives/Help/Get-DriveStatus.md

 # Get-DriveStatus

 ## SYNOPSIS
-Gets the current hidden status of the drives.
+Gets Windows drive letters and their status to Windows Explorer.

 ## SYNTAX